DragonEggBedrockBreaking/CarpetPlusPlus/README.md

 ### renewableTuff

-Right clicking magma with blaze powder has a 1 in 5 chance of converting it to tuff.
+Right-clicking magma with blaze powder has a 1 in 5 chance of converting it to tuff.
 The blaze powder is consumed even if the block is not converted.
 Tuff is formed in volcanic eruptions. so using blaze powder (fire-like) on magma (in volcanoes) seems appropriate.